Maurice Tempelsman

 Maurice Tempelsman (August 26, 1929 – August 23, 2025) was a Belgian-American businessman, diamond magnate and merchant.
-He was the longtime companion of Jacqueline Kennedy Onassis, the 35th First Lady of the United States.
+He was the longtime companion of Jacqueline Kennedy Onassis, a former first lady of the United States.

 Early life

-Maurice Tempelsman was born on August 26, 1929, in Antwerp, Belgium, the son of Leon and Helene Tempelsman, both Orthodox Jews, in a Yiddish-speaking family in Antwerp's Jewish community.
+Maurice Tempelsman was born on August 26, 1929, in Antwerp, Belgium, the son of Leon and Helene Tempelsman, both Orthodox Jews. he was raised in a Yiddish-speaking family in Antwerp's Jewish community.
 In 1940, Tempelsman and his family emigrated to the United States as Nazi Germany invaded Belgium.
 When he was 16, Tempelsman began working for his father, a diamond broker.
 He attended New York City's public schools and New York University.

 Business interests

 Maurice Tempelsman sitting at a table with Nicolae Ceausescu (not in this detail of the photo) in Romania July 1974.

 He was also a general partner of Leon Tempelsman & Son, an investment company specializing in real estate and venture capital.

 In 1950, Tempelsman created a new marketing niche by persuading the U.S. government to stockpile African diamonds for industrial and military purposes, with himself as the middleman.
 In 1957, at the age of 27, he and his lawyer, Adlai Stevenson, traveled to Africa, where Tempelsman had begun forging ties with leaders.
 His contacts eventually ranged from South African anti-apartheid politician Oliver Tambo to Zaire's kleptocratic dictator, Mobutu Sese Seko, and the influential Oppenheimer diamond family.
-Declassified memos and cables between former U.S. presidents and State Department officials from the 1950s to the 1990s have named Tempelsman with direct input in the destabilization of Congo, Sierra Leone, Angola, Zimbabwe, Namibia, Rwanda, and Ghana.
+Declassified memos and cables between former U.S. presidents and State Department officials from the 1950s to the 1990s have named Tempelsman as having direct input in the destabilization of Congo, Sierra Leone, Angola, Zimbabwe, Namibia, Rwanda, and Ghana.
 He was involved in the overthrow of Ghana's first elected president, Kwame Nkrumah, the CIA-backed assassination of Congo's first-elected prime minister, Patrice Lumumba, and the cover-up of CIA covert support for Mobutu.

 Tempelsman was chairman of the board of directors of Lazare Kaplan International Inc. (LKI), the largest diamond company in the United States, noted for its "ideal cut" diamonds sold worldwide under the brand name Lazare Diamonds.
 Tempelsman was one of fewer than 90 "sightholders" in the world, which means that 10 times a year he was permitted to buy diamonds directly from the powerful De Beers cartel in the City of London.
 Because De Beers was a virtual monopoly, for many years it could not operate legally in the United States.